Roihn/Roihn.github.io/Run Peng's Homepage.md

 #### **SJTU-[ThinkLab](http://thinklab.sjtu.edu.cn/)**

-Member *Nov 2020 - Present*
+Member *Nov 2020 - Feb 2020*

-- Researching topics related to the **Multi-agent Reinforcement Learning**
+- Researching topics related to **Multi-agent Reinforcement Learning** (Mainly used: `raylib`, `pytorch`).

-- Applied Recursive Neural Network (LSTM) on training a virtual plane to get higher score in a war game; designed 71 actions and states with 740 dimensions.
+- Applied for a patent about applying CNN-based MARL algorithms on optimizing cooperation between drones for scouting unexplored areas.

+#### **Service Migration Strategy on Edge Cloud Computing**

+Member *with Xudong Wang, professor, UM-SJTU Joint institute, Jan 2020 - Present*
+- Applying machine learning algorithm to determine the edge server for the backend to migrate based on the current B5G network status and computational resources, so as to guarantee QoS of applications

 #### **Experimental Evaluation of Deep Reinforcement Learning Algorithms**